wayneashleyberry/awesome-podcasts/readme.md

 #### Gaming

-- [Polygon Longform](http://www.polygon.com/longform) - Description Polygon Longform is a podcast containing spoken word versions of our in-depth features and monthly covers.
+- [Polygon Longform](http://www.polygon.com/longform) - Polygon Longform is a podcast containing spoken word versions of our in-depth features and monthly covers.

 #### History